holoviz/lumen/docs/how_to/ht_validate.md

     responsive: true
 ```

-### Uninstalled packages
+### Package not installed
-The validation will also catch the declaration of uninstalled packages.
+The validation will also catch the declaration of packages not installed.
 For example:

 ```console
 Source component specification declared unknown type 'intake'.